ka4ep/Lexical.Localization/docs/Tutorial/README.md

 # Tutorial
-**ILine** is a key to localization asset.
-It can also be embedded with a default string.
+**ILine** is a localization line.
+It can be embedded with a default string.

 ```csharp
 ILine line = LineRoot.Global.Type("MyClass").Key("hello").Format("Hello, {0}.");